matthiasferch/tsm/README.md

-TSM - A Typescript vector and matrix math library
+TSM: A Typescript vector and matrix math library
 =================================================

 TSM is a a collection of vector and matrix classes written in Microsoft's new Javascript superset *Typescript*, which compiles to plain Javascript.
 The library's design is influenced by both [gl-matrix](https://github.com/toji/gl-matrix) and [GLM](https://github.com/g-truc/glm).